oddbird/css-sandbox/src/overflow/explainer.md

 rather than providing a generic solution to the 'tabs' interface design pattern.

-### Auto-advancing Carousels
+### Auto-advancing & Cyclic Home Page Carousels

 The term 'carousel'
-has a strong negative connotation in some circles, thanks to the poor user-experience of auto-advancing carousels often used on home pages to display 'recent' or 'featured' content.
+has a strong negative connotation in web design circles, thanks to the poor user-experience of home page carousels used to display an endless cycle of

-In this use-case,
+'featured' content.

-users rarely interact with the pattern, and generally don't see content beyond the first page of the carousel.
+Readers rarely interact with this pattern, and generally don't see content beyond the first page of the carousel, unless forced by auto-advancement, which causes a whole new list of accessibility and usability issues.

-While they can be forced
-to see additional pages
-via auto-advancement,
-it is very hard to interact with content that moves and changes unexpectedly.
+While that makes us hesitant
+to use the term 'carousel' here, there are a range of much more essential use-cases that fall under the term -- and it's helpful to understand the somewhat fluid and overlapping nature of scroll/carousel/tab/accordion patterns.

-### Virtual lists & cyclic scrolling
+### Virtual lists

 [defer for later]

 ## Proposed Solutions

-Rather than providing a single unified solution, we think there are a variety of improvements that can be made to CSS overflow and layout which would help authors better address the specific needs of their content.
+While previous proposals
+have started with a new element
+(eg `tabs` or `spicy-sections`), we want to start by addressing the core HTML/CSS layout and overflow issues that make such an element difficult to implement.
+This should provide a stepping-stone for both authors and browser vendors to explore and develop more narrowly defined web-components or HTML elements where they make sense.

+### The overflow `::fragment()`

+- Would it be useful to have something like `overflow: paged`?
+- What does it actually mean
+  to select and style one fragment of the overflow?

 ### Generating `::scroll-marker`s

-Requirements:
 - Do we need a property on the parent scroller that generates the scroll-markers?
   `[[item | fragment | snap] marker || paged] | normal`